qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/image_clipping_and_combining.rst

 .. note::

-    To be able to use image clipping and combining you need an installed :doc:`ImageMagick <tools_beyond_python_sdk>` package.
+    To be able to use image clipping and combining you need an installed :doc:`ImageMagick <tools/tools_beyond_python_sdk>` package.

 xxx